Wahoo ELEMNT BOLT v2 Review: Is It the Best Bike Computer?

 Control

 To control BOLT, you use one of the 6 buttons.
-They feel more intuitive than buttons on Garmin Edge 520 or 530.
+They feel more intuitive than buttons on the Garmin Edge 520 or 530.

 The buttons on the first generation of ELEMNT BOLT were fine, but the second-generation buttons are easier to press.